Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 This is part of my ongoing series on system structure and pressure models—see also: Grimdark TTRPGs: The Real Test (And Why Most Games Fail It)

-These five criteria describe heroic play as a game design, not a setting.
 The same restorative upward engine appears in heroic sci-fi, superhero, and pulp games.
 Fantasy is simply where the mislabeling is most common, where fantasy dragons and mythic quests get mistaken for structural heroism.

 The Five Structural Criteria

 These criteria aren’t about whether your game allows heroic moments.
 They’re about whether your system structurally sustains heroic play across campaigns.
 Miss one and you’re asking GMs to do the work your mechanics should be doing.
 These are diagnostic checks you can apply to your own system to predict its long-term trajectory.
+If it doesn’t pass them all, you can reliably predict that heroic arcs will be intermittent at best and eventually give way to some other pressure model.

 1. Death Takes Time.
 Is there at least one buffer between full functioning and death where the table can respond?
 D&D 1st edition can kill you instantly, with no intervention window.
 Heroic systems create space for dramatic rescues and tactical decisions by providing mechanical buffer states before death.